Heat wave: Definitions by country

+Asia

+In Singapore, a heat wave is defined as occurring when the average daily maximum temperature is at least 35 °C for three consecutive days, and the average daily mean temperature throughout the period is at least 29 °C.

 Europe

 Denmark defines a national heat wave (hedebølge) as a period of at least 3 consecutive days in which the average maximum temperature across more than half the country exceeds 28 °C. The Danish Meteorological Institute also has a definition for a "warmth wave" (varmebølge).
 It defines this using the same criteria for a 25 °C temperature.
 Sweden defines a heat wave as at least five days in a row with a daily high exceeding 25 °C.

 In Greece, the Hellenic National Meteorological Service defines a heat wave as occurring over three consecutive days with temperatures at 39 °C (102 °F) or higher.
 In the same period the minimum temperature is 26 °C or more.
 During this period, there are either no winds or only weak winds.
 These conditions occur in a broad area.

 The Netherlands defines a heat wave as a period of at least five consecutive days in which the maximum temperature in De Bilt exceeds 25 °C. During this period the maximum temperature in De Bilt must exceed 30 °C for at least three days.
 Belgium also uses this definition of a heat wave with Ukkel as a reference point.
 So does Luxembourg.

 In the United Kingdom, the Met Office operates a Heat Health Watch system.
 This places each Local Authority region into one of four levels.
 Heat wave conditions occur when the maximum daytime temperature and minimum nighttime temperature rise above the threshold for a particular region.
 The length of time above that threshold determines the level.
 Level 1 represents normal summer conditions.
 Level 2 occurs when there is a 60% or higher risk that the temperature will be above the threshold levels for two days and the intervening night.
 Level 3 arises when the temperature has been above the threshold for the preceding day and night, and there is a 90% or higher chance that it will stay above the threshold in the following day.
 Level 4 is triggered if conditions are more severe than those of the preceding three levels.
 Each of the first three levels gives rise to a particular state of readiness and response by the social and health services.
 Level 4 involves a more widespread response.
 The threshold for a heat wave occurs when there are at least three days above 25 °C across much of the country.
 Greater London has a threshold of 28 °C.

 In Ireland, a heat wave is defined as temperatures exceeding 25 °C for five or more consecutive days.